cariad/palign/docs/text.md

 # Text class

-The `Text` class renders text to a Pillow image.
+The `Text` class draws text to a Pillow image.

 ## Initialisation